seanf316/P4-Cinema-Go/TESTING.md

 **Acceptance Criteria**
 - When the User selects Trending from the Movies dropdown they will be met with a page that displays the Trending Movies

-Trending page link can be accessed in the Movie dropdown list in the Navbar.
-Link has been tested and is working as expected.
+The Trending page link can be accessed in the Movie dropdown list in the Navbar.
+The link has been tested and is working as expected.
 The Trending page is fully responsive see Feature images and Mobile screenshots in [README.md](README.md)

 **User Not Registered**